How should you cope with China smog as an Expat?

 Chinese standards are less strict, allowing for a yearly PM2.5 average of 35 micrograms per cubic meter.

 The levels of pollution experienced in China, especially PM2.5 particulates, are many times higher than the allowed safe levels.
-On most days, air quality index ranks at above 150 in Chinese cities such as Beijing, with extremely smoggy days being as much as 10 times higher than safe levels.
+On most days, air quality index ranks at above 150 in Chinese cities such as Beijing, with extremely smoggy days being as much as 10 times higher than WHO recommended safe levels.

 The WHO has classified particulate matter as a carcinogenic.
 PM2.5, being a lot smaller than PM10, will penetrate past the bronchi into the alveoli (the air exchange region in the lungs) and over time, can cause lung cancer_ up to 36% more increase for every 10 micrograms/m3.